 In vitro drug release

-In vitro release of Cur from RA-Cur was studied using a dialysis bag (MWCO 500-1000, Solarbio) method, as previously reported 1,2.
-SGF (pH 1.2) and SIF (pH 6.8) were used as release media.
-To achieve the sink condition, 1% Tween 80 (w/v) was introduced into artificial gastrointestinal fluid 1.
-An appropriate volume of RA-Cur, solubilized in deionized water with 600 μg of Cur, was added to the dialysis bag and both ends of the bag were tied tightly.
+In vitro release of Cur from RA-Cur was studied using a dialysis bag (MWCO 500-1000, Solarbio) method, as previously reported.
+1,2 SGF (pH 1.2) and SIF (pH 6.8) were used as release media.
+To achieve the sink condition, 1% Tween 80 (w/v) was introduced into artificial gastrointestinal fluid.
+1 An appropriate volume of RA-Cur, solubilized in deionized water with 600 μg of Cur, was added to the dialysis bag and both ends of the bag were tied tightly.
 In the first 2 h, the dialysis bag was immersed in 100 ml SGF, and then transferred into 100 ml SIF for the next 22 h.
 During the experiment, the release system was shaken at 120 rpm and the fluid temperature was set at 37 °C. At each designated time point, 1 ml of release medium was taken out and an equal volume of fresh medium was added to the release system.
 An equal amount of free Cur in a propylene glycol solution was studied as a control in the same way.
 All samples were analyzed by HPLC.

 In vitro parallel artificial membrane permeability assay (PAMPA)

-This test was performed according to previous reports 3,4.
-Briefly, 0.5 ml of Cur containing donor solutions (known quantities of free Cur or RA-Cur diluted in a solution of 5 ml DMSO in 100 ml of water) was added to each well of the donor plate.
+This test was performed according to previous reports.
+3,4 Briefly, 0.5 ml of Cur containing donor solutions (known quantities of free Cur or RA-Cur diluted in a solution of 5 ml DMSO in 100 ml of water) was added to each well of the donor plate.
 The plate was covered and incubated at +25 °C with shaking at 200 rpm and permeation was evaluated after 0.5, 1.0, 1.5, 2.0, 2.5, 3.0, and 3.5 h.

 Endocytosis mechanism of RA-Cur

-The absorption pathways of RA-Cur in rat intestine were evaluated as described previously5.
-The intestinal rings were pre-incubated at 37 °C for 45 min with the following series of specific inhibitors: chlorpromazine (16 μg/ml), sodium azide (3 μg/ml), quercetin (1.6 μg/ml), amiloride (4 μg/ml), and indomethacin (36 μg/ml).
+The absorption pathways of RA-Cur in rat intestine were evaluated as described previously.
+5 The intestinal rings were pre-incubated at 37 °C for 45 min with the following series of specific inhibitors: chlorpromazine (16 μg/ml), sodium azide (3 μg/ml), quercetin (1.6 μg/ml), amiloride (4 μg/ml), and indomethacin (36 μg/ml).
 The medium was removed, and the intestinal rings were treated with the RA-Cur at a Cur concentration of 20 μg/ml for another 45 min at 37 °C. The intestinal segments were then washed with cold Krebs Ringer's solution to terminate the uptake.
 Control experiments were performed at 4 °C and 37 °C in the absence of specific inhibitors.
 The intestinal rings were weighed, homogenized, and analyzed by HPLC.

 FIGURES FOR THE SI